-(1) If the Contractor requests that its personnel performing in the designated operational area be authorized to carry weapons for personal protection, the request shall be made through the Contracting Officer to the Combatant Commander, in accordance with DoD Instruction 3020.41, enclosure 2, paragraph 4.e.(2).
+USCENTCOM AOR be authorized to carry weapons for individual self-defense, the request shall be made through the Contracting Officer to the Combatant Commander, in accordance with DoD Instruction 3020.41.
 The Combatant Commander will determine whether to authorize in-theater Contractor personnel to carry weapons and what weapons and ammunition will be allowed.

-(2) If the Contracting Officer, subject to the approval of the Combatant Commander, authorizes the carrying of weapons-

-(i) The Contracting Officer may authorize the Contractor to issue Contractor-owned weapons and ammunition to specified employees; or

-(ii) The [Contracting Officer to specify the appropriate individual, e.g., Contracting Officer's Representative, Regional Security Officer] may issue Governmentfurnished weapons and ammunition to the Contractor for issuance to specified Contractor employees.

-(3) The Contractor shall ensure that its personnel who are authorized to carry weapons-

-(i) Are adequately trained to carry and use them-

-(A) Safely;

-(B) With full understanding of, and adherence to, the rules of the use of force issued by the Combatant Commander; and

-(C) In compliance with applicable agency policies, agreements, rules, regulations, and other applicable law;

-(ii) Are not barred from possession of a firearm by 18 U.S.C.
-922; and

-Contractor Personnel Supporting U.S. Armed Forces Deployed Outside the United States

-(iii) Adhere to all guidance and orders issued by the Combatant Commander regarding possession, use, safety, and accountability of weapons and ammunition.

-(4) Whether or not weapons are Government-furnished, all liability for the use of any weapon by Contractor personnel rests solely with the Contractor and the Contractor employee using such weapon.

-(5) Upon redeployment or revocation by the Combatant Commander of the Contractor's authorization to issue firearms, the Contractor shall ensure that all Government-issued weapons and unexpended ammunition are returned as directed by the Contracting Officer.

-(k) Vehicle or equipment licenses.
-Contractor personnel shall possess the required licenses to operate all vehicles or equipment necessary to perform the contract in the designated operational area.
+- (2) If Contractor personnel are authorized to carry weapons in accordance with paragraph (j)(1) of this clause, the Contracting Officer will notify the Contractor what weapons and ammunition are authorized. - (3) The Contractor shall ensure that its personnel who are authorized to carry weapons- - (i) Are adequately trained to carry and use them- - (A) Safely; - (B) With full understanding of, and adherence to, the rules of the use of force issued by the Combatant Commander; and - (C) In compliance with applicable agency policies, agreements, rules, regulations, and other applicable law; - (ii) Are not barred from possession of a firearm by 18 U.S.C.
+922; and - (iii) Adhere to all guidance and orders issued by the Combatant Commander regarding possession, use, safety, and accountability of weapons and ammunition; - (iv) Comply with applicable Combatant Commander and local commander force-protection policies; and - (v) Understand that the inappropriate use of force could subject them to U.S. or host-nation prosecution and civil liability. - (4) Whether or not weapons are Government-furnished, all liability for the use of any weapon by Contractor personnel rests solely with the Contractor and the Contractor employee using such weapon. - (5) Upon redeployment or revocation by the Combatant Commander of the Contractor's authorization to issue firearms, the Contractor shall ensure that all Government-issued weapons and unexpended ammunition are returned as directed by the Contracting Officer. - (k) Vehicle or equipment licenses.
+Contractor personnel shall possess the required licenses to operate all vehicles or equipment necessary to perform the contract in the USCENTCOM AOR.

-(1) Purchase of scarce goods and services.
-If the Combatant Commander has established an organization for the designated operational area whose function is to determine that certain items are scarce goods or services, the Contractor shall coordinate with that organization local purchases of goods and services designated as scarce, in accordance with instructions provided by the Contracting Officer.
+(l) Purchase of scarce goods and services.
+If the Combatant Commander has established an organization for the USCENTCOM AOR whose function is to determine that certain items are scarce goods or services, the Contractor shall coordinate with that organization local purchases of goods and services designated as scarce, in accordance with instructions provided by the Contracting Officer.